Rishirajbal/unity/README.md

 - `VERCEL_DEPLOYMENT_STEPS.md` - Step-by-step guide for Vercel deployment
 - `VERCEL_DEPLOYMENT_GUIDE.md` - Comprehensive guide for Vercel deployment
 - `VERCEL_CLI_DEPLOYMENT.md` - Guide for deploying using Vercel CLI
+- `VERCEL_GITHUB_DEPLOYMENT.md` - Guide for deploying using GitHub integration
 - `GAME_DOWNLOAD_GUIDE.md` - Comprehensive guide for downloading and playing the game
 - `BRANCH_INFO.md` - Information about all branches in this repository